The Via Alpina East

 This trip is available to start any day of the week from the start of July to early September.

-Grindelwald hosting the famous Eiger Ultra Trail race (12th to the 16th of July).
-We recommend avoiding the Via Alpina at this time as the area is extremely busy and most accommodations are full.
+Grindelwald is hosting the famous Eiger Ultra Trail race ((17th to 21st July).
+We recommend avoiding the Via Alpina at this time as the area is bustling and most accommodations are full.

 Fly into Zurich, Geneva or Bern then continue by train to Zurich (10 mins, 3 or 1 hours).
 For general travel planning and information in Switzerland, please go to: www.myswitzerland.com/en-gb/transport-travel/getting-around